giantswarm/docs/src/content/general/architecture/openstack/index.md

 Internally, Cluster API (CAPI) use kubeadm to configure all the machines according to the standards.
 It uses a template defined as yaml, part of CAPI, where we have hardened the different parameters for the API and other controllers running in the master machine.

-## Giant Swarm Management Cluster
+## Giant Swarm Platform

-As we are fully convinced of Kubernetes as a platform for building platforms, we build all our management clusters based on Kubernetes.
-Here we are going to explain the way those are provisioned and managed, and the different components we run on top of them.
+The Giant Swarm Platform consists in the management cluster, which exposes its Kubernetes API as entry point.
+The main reason is nowadays Kubernetes is the standard defacto for managing infrastructure in a modern way.
+Its extensibility makes easy to transform a cluster in a Platform adding the sugar to make user experience great.

+Our platform let us the customer manage (workload) clusters and applications in a Cloud Native fashion.
+Here we are going to explain the bootstrapping process of a cluster, how it is managed in the entire lifecycle and which components the cluster run based on the role, workload or management.

 ### Bootstrapping